rolandjlevy/js-basic-redux/README.md

 # Basic Redux

-> A basic counter using Redux to manage state - inspired by [this tutorial](https://www.youtube.com/watch?v=oD3miHerQbY)
+> A basic counter and todo list using Redux - inspired by [this tutorial](https://www.youtube.com/watch?v=oD3miHerQbY)